eastskykang/eastskykang.github.io/_pages/about.md

 ------
 I am currently looking for self-motivated Master students (from ETH or students from any other institutes who can visit ETH Zurich by an available exchanging program) who are passionate to join our journey to build a bio-inspired legged robot.
-If you are intested in participating in one of our 3-month (14-weeks, part-time) or 6-month (full-time) research projects at Computational Robotics Lab.
-Please see more details [here](/bio-inspired-robots/) if you are interested.
+If you are intested in participating in one of our 3-month (14-weeks, part-time) or 6-month (full-time) research projects at Computational Robotics Lab, please see more details [here](/bio-inspired-robots/) if you are interested.